 – Swedish Labor Law and Lon Fulle

 The 2020 Classical Liberal Summer Seminar will include sessions on the Scottish Enlightenment and connections between Swedish and Scottish liberal traditions.
-The program is to be updated.
+The Summer Seminar has been cancelled, due to the Covid-19 pandemic.

 The Seminar is led by: Daniel Klein, Professor, George Mason University and Ratio Institute and Björn Hasselgren, PhD, Timbro and Uppsala University.